Mazamars312/Analogue_Pocket_Neogeo/README.md

 No at this moment, there are a lot of moving parts in the Neogeo, but once the compatibility is up to a good point then I can get this part done.

 ## Does everything work?
 This build has fixed a lot of the issues in both the Graphics and Sound where most of the games I have tested work correctly.
 Also there is a group of people who have helped me test many games and advise me the issues they have.
 Also Memory cards are fully working and are made for each game at 16Kbytes each.
 Backup memory is in the core and was tested working
 The next build I want to get both the SFIX and prom1 roms sorted so every darksoft romset works.
 There is pleanty of room there for this, it is just me having to build this up.

 ## Will you get King of Fighters 2003 and any game with larger SFIX roms to work???
 I hope to move the SFIX asset shortly so this will allow all games to run, right now I have this in the SRAM which is 256Kbyte in size.
 Also the prom1 file needs to be done, which Im doing on the next build.

 ## Do I have to build JSON files for each game
 No not evey game, terminator2k2 has build every game that is in the ROMset that also configures the core for special chips as well.
 So big thanks to him on this.
-His code via python is in the folders as well
+His code via python is in the folders as well.
+He has also added Xeno Crisis JSON as well, So please support [Bitmap Bureau](https://bitmapbureau.com/) and get their fantastic game.

 ## [Pocket APF](https://www.analogue.co/developer/docs/overview) Modules
 I've made the following modules which are free to use without any license and full permission from me to create with them :-)